MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 Securing Azure Databricks involves implementing a comprehensive security strategy that covers different aspects of the platform, such as data access, network security, authentication, and authorization.
 Here are some best practices for securing Azure Databricks:
 * Implement Role-Based Access Control (RBAC)
-* Enable Network Security by using Azure Virtual Networks to isolate your Databricks workspace from the internet and restrict inbound and outbound traffic to only necessary sources.
+* Enable network security by using Azure Virtual Networks to isolate your Databricks workspace from the internet and restrict inbound and outbound traffic to only necessary sources.
 * Configure your Databricks clusters to use secure communication protocols like HTTPS, and use network security groups to restrict access to the Databricks workspace.
 * Implement Authentication and Authorization.
 * Enable Azure Monitor to monitor your Databricks workspace for unusual activity, and enable logging to track user activity and security events.

 ### Cost optimization

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-In order to optimize the cost for using Azure SQL Database, we can consider the following items:
+In order to optimize the cost for using Azure SQL Database, you should consider the following items:

 * Choose the right pricing tier that meets your requirements and budget.
 * Scale up and down as needed.
 * Use serverless compute.